youtube/cobalt/starboard/doc/networking_performance.md

 The extension allows a platform to provide an API to read multiple UDP packets in a single call.
-When on a Linux kernel, the `recvmmsg` system call can be used for that resulting in a significantly reduced amount of CPU usage and corresponding increase in networking throughput.
+When on a Linux kernel, the `recvmmsg` system call can be used and results in a significantly reduced amount of CPU usage and corresponding increase in networking throughput.
 This not only makes the application more responsive, but also improves the video quality the devices can play.